Pranavprak-csye6225/webapp/README.md

 - Environment Variables: Locally store the database username and password

 ## Running the Application
-1. Start the MySQL database if not already running.
+1. Start the MySQL database if not already running
 2. Build and run the application:
    ```bash
    ./mvnw spring-boot:run